essmkanyi/essmkanyi/README.md

 ## About Ess

-- 🎓 Student of Applied Computing (4th Year)
+- 🎓 A graduate of Applied Computing
-- 💼 Tech Intern @KyandaDeveloper
 <br>

 ## Ess's Eclectic Obsessions